fakerybakery/OpenF5-TTS/README.md

 # OpenF5-TTS (WIP)

-A retrain of F5-TTS on permissively-licensed data to create a TTS model licensed for commercial use.
+A commercial-friendly version of F5-TTS retrained from scratch on permissively-licensed data.

 **The model is still undergoing training.
 Intermediate checkpoints are available on [Hugging Face](https://huggingface.co/mrfakename/OpenF5-Intermediate) - but the model is not ready yet.**

 ## Model

-Trained using F5-TTS Small configuration.
-The official F5-TTS model is trained using the Base configuration which is larger.

-## Training Data
+A commercial-friendly version of F5-TTS retrained from scratch on permissively-licensed data.

-Trained on Emilia-YODAS (CC-BY licensed).
-Trained using the F5-TTS framework on ~100K hours of speech.
+Trained on the [Emilia-YODAS (CC-BY)](https://huggingface.co/datasets/amphion/Emilia-Dataset) dataset using the F5-TTS Small configuration.

 ## Usage